lsst-ts/ts_m2gui/doc/error-handling/error-handling.rst

    * - 6051
      - Actuator inner-loop controller (ILC) read error
      - ILC responded with an exception code, did not respond at all (timeout), did not receive command, or reported fault status.
      - Most likely an ILC that is not responsive/failed.
 Look at the telemetry data to see which ILC address does not show a correct broadcast counter that increments by 16 every time step.
 That will narrow down the ILC to troubleshoot.
 If an ILC needs to be replaced, reference **T14900-1002** ILC Programming Document to reprogram and configure the software properly.
-Check the :ref:`lsst.ts.m2gui-error_code_6051_6088` as well.
+Check the :ref:`lsst.ts.m2gui-error_code_6051_6088` and :ref:`lsst.ts.m2gui-error_code_6051_6052` as well.
    * - 6052
      - Monitoring ILC read error
      - ILC responded with an exception code or did not respond at all (timeout).
      - The current firmware of the sensor ILCs generate this warning 4.5% of all samples.
 Updating to new firmware on the sensor ILCs should remedy this warning.
 For reference, updating firmware on the ILCs is described in **T14900-1002** ILC Programming Document.
+Check the :ref:`lsst.ts.m2gui-error_code_6051_6052` as well.
    * - 6053
      - cRIO communication error
      - Loss of communication between the cRIO and M2 controller.